quasilyte/textocat-php-sdk/README.md

 [Textocat API](http://docs.textocat.com/).

+# Dependencies

+No seriouse dependencies, but wrappers need some pretty ways to make<br>
+HTTP requests, so tiny Qweb\Request lies in.

 # Installation

-@TODO: add package to pear.
+@TODO: add package to pear or composer.

 # Usage